An alliance of countries is looking to water down new legislation over worries it could harm consumers and the European car industry.

 Is the EU ready to swap to electric vehicles?

-Italy is home to big car brands like Fiat, Alfa Romeo and Ferrari, which are heavily reliant on combustion engine vehicles.
+Italy is home to big car brands like Fiat, Alfa Romeo and Ferrari, which rely heavily on combustion engine vehicles.
 Around 270,000 people are directly or indirectly employed by the automotive industry in the country.

 Italian Minister for Transport Matteo Salvini called the new law economic “suicide” for the EU.
 He said it was “ideological fundamentalism” that would benefit China and harm the European car industry.